 If writing isn’t your thing, speak your poetry aloud and enjoy the thrill of the impermanent nature of your creative thought.
 Reflect on the nature of your encounters with wildlife when you choose to write about the experiences instead of capturing them in a picture.
 Are they more meaningful?
 Are you more mindful?
 Are you free to better appreciate sharing this planet with other beings when the stressful expectation to snap the perfect social media photo is absent?

 This all being said, I realize that sometimes, it is ethical and safe to photograph wild animals; in which case, please do!
-My fiancé is an amateur photographer and I believe that photographs often help connect people with wildlife.
-I am not claiming that wildlife photography is inherently problematic.
-I am simply encouraging people to think before snapping a picture.
+My husband is a hobby photographer.
+I believe that photographs often help connect people with wildlife.
+I am not claiming that wildlife photography is inherently problematic, just encouraging people to think before snapping a picture.
 I will still post pictures of animals online.
 I will post poems, too.

 I also realize that not everyone considers themselves a poet.
 That’s OK!
 (Although I disagree.
 We’re all poets!)
 Even a few adjectives strung together to remember an autumn bear sighting or the sound of a frog’s voice is poetry.
 Here are some more tips.
 ‘Leave Only Poetry’ encourages writing in any form, and of any quality, as a way to appreciate and memorialize encounters with wildlife in meaningful and ethical ways.
 What is ‘good’ poetry anyway?
 Did it come from your heart?
 Is it an authentic response to your lived experience of the world?
 Then it sounds good to me…I can’t wait to read it!